bcmi/Awesome-Image-Harmonization/README.md

 ## Datasets
 + **iHarmony4:**  It contains four subdatasets: HCOCO, HAdobe5k,	HFlickr, Hday2night, with a total of 73,146 pairs of unharmonized images and harmonized images. [[link]](https://github.com/bcmi/Image_Harmonization_Datasets)
++ **GMSDataset**: It contains 183 images with image resolution of 1940*1440.
+It consists of 16 different objects and for each object, one source image and 11 target images in different background scenes and illumination conditions are captured. [[paper]]() [[link]](https://pan.baidu.com/s/141bLd3kjw8I4L7vUhYiEnQ) (access code: ekn2)
++ **RHHarmony**: A rendered image harmonization dataset, which contains 15000 ground-truth rendered images and has the potential to generate 135000 composite rendered images. [[link]](https://github.com/bcmi/Rendered_Image_Harmonization_Datasets)

 ## Other resources